 ExSOP™ can be used as a "top up" to EMI limits, or as an alternative to non tax-advantaged share options for companies or individuals who do not qualify for EMIs.
 It also has advantages where the shares have a high market value, and the employee would be unwilling or unable to pay the full market value for the shares.

 Unlisted companies often use trusts as part of their share incentive arrangements.
 These can be funded by the company either to initially obtain (subscribe for) shares or, more frequently, to purchase or acquire shares from departing shareholders.
 These shares can then be used to satisfy more share options; be sold to an incoming shareholder or employee; or to provide shares for a share purchase plan or an ExSOP™.

 Trusts are usually situated offshore (for example, the Channel Islands) so that any increase in the value of shares held in the trust will be outside the scope of UK CGT.

 Share incentives may entitle companies to a statutory UK corporation tax deduction.
 This tax relief is available if the shares acquired by a participant are in an independent company, or a company which is, or is controlled by, a listed company (other than a company which is "close" for UK tax purposes.

 For share option plans, the tax relief is given in the accounting period during which the options are exercised, for the amount of the option gain.

-Where shares, or interests in shares, are acquired upfront under a direct share purchase plan or ExSOP™ award, statutory corporation tax relief will only be available in relation to this upfront value of the shares and not any increase in share value on disposal.
+Where shares, or interests in shares, are acquired upfront under a direct share purchase plan such as a growth share plan or ExSOP™ award, statutory corporation tax relief will only be available in relation to any amounts subject to income tax on acquisition of the shares (i.e. where the employee does not pay the full market value for their growth shares or for their interest in the ExSOP™ shares).
+It will not be available for any increase in share value on disposal.
 However, relief in relation to any expenses incurred in the issue of the award may be available in certain cases.